 The beautiful town of Cockermouth is situated on the edge of the Lake District, and has been identified as a true ´gem´ town of England.
-Cockermouth has retained its importance as a market town since it received its market charter in 1226, and it offers visitors a wealth of things to see and do.
+There are a number of places to visit near Cockermouth, which has retained its importance as an official market town since 1226.

 Visitors flock to Cockermouth to enjoy its broad, tree-lined streets and healthy mix of traditional shops and classy art and craft galleries.
 There is nothing brash or trashy about Cockermouth and even though thousands of tourists are attracted to the area, the town retains a lot of its original charm, and has not become over-commercialised.

 A good road network provides easy access to Bassenthwaite Lake, Keswick, and the sandy coastlines at Maryport and Allonby.
 Wherever you want to travel in the Lake District, Cockermouth is a great place to visit.

 Book to stay in a Windermere spa suite and Cockermouth is 29 miles away.